 Built using local materials and concepts, the lodge is rustic and comfortable.
 Roofs are thatched which provides a natural cooling system and the lodge is run on solar power.
 The wooden furniture is hand-carved by locals and the beds in the huge bedrooms and the bar in the restaurant are extravagantly carved portraying wildlife and local culture.

-Shebaca is a rescue monkey and is best friends with Eduardo the spider monkey.
+Shebaca is a rescued monkey and is best friends with Eduardo the Spider monkey.
 The unlikely pair share a strong bond and adore each other.
 The rescue monkeys are free to come and go as they please and love human company.

-We visit local villages, meet Pablo the local sloth, hike in the rainforest, river cruise in a little traditional boat, look for birds and primates and learn about the medicinal plants.
+We visit local villages, hike in the rainforest, river cruise in a little traditional boat, look for birds, sloths and primates and learn about the medicinal plants.

-Though not a close sighting we see a sloth high in a tree and it’s a good feeling to see them in wild.
-Squirrel monkeys, one of the smallest primates and white-fronted and brown capuchin monkeys play on the riverbank and we watch them from our boat.
+It’s exciting to see a Two-toed sloth in the wild close to the village.
+Notoriously slothful and slow they only descend from the tree canopy when moving from one tree to the other.
+Squirrel monkeys, one of the smallest primates and Capuchin monkeys play on the riverbank and we watch them from our boat.

-At night we meet Simba, a rescued ocelot, also known as the dwarf leopard.
-The lodge has raised her from a baby and she is free to come and go as she pleases.
+At night we meet Simba, a rescued Ocelot, also known as the Dwarf leopard.
+The lodge raised her from a baby and she is free to come and go as she pleases too.
 Simba spends her days out in the jungle and regularly returns.
-Sleek and adorable, with a dappled coat she has huge yellow eyes.
+Sleek and adorable, with a dappled coat she has huge luminous yellow eyes.
 She has a few battle scars and Jorge tells us she has all the boys in the jungle after her.

 Activities at Yarapa

-When we depart the lodge Eduardo runs along the river bank chasing our boat for as far as he can.
+When we depart the lodge Eduardo runs along the riverbank chasing our boat for as far as he can.
 We don’t want to leave and wish we were staying for longer.
-Our four days at Yarapa River Lodge were entertaining and moving, and we feel privileged to have spent time here with the monkeys and other wildlife.
+Our four days at Yarapa River Lodge were entertaining and moving.
+We feel privileged to have spent time here with the monkeys and other wildlife.